 Dave Tutelman describes the method which bases on the pendulum phenomenon.
 The value of whole club MOI can be calculated after some measurements that can be done at home.
-The most difficult task is to mount the club the club by the butt so that it can swing like a pendulum (see figure below and at the bottom of this page).
+The most difficult task is to mount the club by the butt so that it can swing like a pendulum (see figure below and at the bottom of this page).
 If it succeeds, the procedure is very easy.

-– measure the distance of the balance point (CG) of the club from the edge of the grip cap (with a ruler)
+– the distance of the balance point (CG) of the club from the edge of the grip cap (with a ruler)

 The pictures at the bottom of the pageshows how to measure the distance from CG to butt and how to mount the club to get the pendulum (the holder made at home and used by me for MOI measurements).